Copy code

 📍 California Address Required

-A California address is required on your intake form due to licensing.
+A California address is required on the Client Information Form due to licensing.
 You do not need to live in California.
 A temporary address, such as a hotel, is acceptable.

-This is a compassionate, interview-based assessment designed especially for sensitive, internal processors and high-masking adults, particularly women.
+This is a compassionate, lived-experience assessment designed especially for women and sensitive, internal processors and high-masking adults.

-👉 Includes pre-review of intake forms and questionnaire, an in-depth discussion of your lived experience, and, when appropriate, a one-page diagnostic letter.
+👉 Includes advance review of written materials, an in-depth discussion of your lived experience, evaluation results, and, when appropriate, a one-page diagnostic letter.

 🔽 What to Expect